MicrosoftDocs/intellicode/docs/custom-models.md

 3. Add the IntelliCode Build task to your pipeline.
-Place it after the compilation and build tasks.
+Place it after any build tasks.

 ![Add training task to pipeline](media/AddTask.jpg)